ovoalex/Knap-Kruskal/README.md

 ##### HOW TO RUN THE PROJECT#####

-1. Download and unpack the AlexLin_3310Project2.zip file
+1. Download and unpack the zip file

-2. Place the AlexLin_3310Project2 in your home directory From cmd:
+2. Place the file in your home directory
+   From cmd:

 3. cd src